-- In recent weeks, influenza and ILI activity decreased dramatically overall.
-In week 13, ILI activity decreased but remained above levels observed in previous seasons at this time.
-While activity is declining, the majority of states continued to report widespread activity. - In recent weeks, influenza B viruses have been the most frequently identified virus type by public health laboratories across the nation. - Avian influenza A (H7N9) was recently identified in chickens in Tennessee, Alabama, and Kentucky.
-Avian influenza A (H7) was also recently identified in chickens in Georgia. - These strains of H7N9 are not the same as the strain circulating in China. - These are the first identifications of H7N9 in domestic poultry in the U.S. in 2017. - Avian influenza A (H5N2) was also recently identified in turkeys in Wisconsin.
-This is the first identification of H5N2 in domestic poultry in the U.S. in 2017. - No avian influenza has been identified in Florida birds or humans so far in 2017. - To learn more about HPAI, please visit: www.floridahealth.gov/novelflu.
+- According to the CDC, ILI activity decreased and was below the national baseline for the fourth week in a row.
+The majority of states, including Florida, reported sporadic activity in week 18. - In recent weeks, influenza B viruses have been the most frequently identified virus type by public health laboratories across the nation. - One human infection with novel influenza A virus was reported in Texas.
+The individual was infected with an influenza A (H3N2) variant (H3N2v) virus.
+The individual became ill in February 2017 but has since fully recovered.
+Swine contact in the week preceding illness onset was reported.
+This is the first human influenza A (H3N2v) virus infection in the United States in 2017. - Avian influenza A (H7N9) was recently identified in chickens in Tennessee, Alabama, and Kentucky.
+Avian influenza A (H7) was also recently identified in chickens in Georgia. - These strains of H7N9 are not the same as the strain circulating in China. - These are the first identifications of H7N9 in domestic poultry in the U.S. in 2017. - Avian influenza A (H5N2) was also recently identified in turkeys in Wisconsin. - This is the first identification of H5N2 in domestic poultry in the U.S. in 2017.
+No avian influenza has been identified in Florida birds or humans so far in 2017. - To learn more about HPAI, please visit: www.floridahealth.gov/novelflu.